EU states endorse overhaul of data protection rules

 As a result, any “concerned” data protection authority will now be able to object to a particular ruling, triggering a referral to a still-to-be-created board of all 28 EU regulators which could then take binding decisions.

-The reform will also formalize citizens’ “right to be forgotten”, giving them a chance to request that outdated or irrelevant information be removed from online search results.
+The reform will also formalise citizens’ “right to be forgotten”, giving them a chance to request that outdated or irrelevant information be removed from online search results.

 Reporting by Julia Fioretti; Editing by Pravin Char